glvckoma/AJC-Price-Checker/memory-bank/techContext.md

 ## Constraints & Considerations

 *   The application relies heavily on the structure of the target wiki (`aj-item-worth.fandom.com`).
 Changes to the wiki will likely break the Node.js scraping logic.
+*   **Update Check:** The update notification feature relies on the GitHub API (`/repos/:owner/:repo/releases/latest`) and the presence of tagged releases in the repository.
+Network errors during the check are handled silently.
-*   Robust error handling is needed for network requests and HTML parsing within the Node.js code.
+*   Robust error handling is needed for network requests (wiki scraping, GitHub API) and HTML parsing within the Node.js code.
-*   Asynchronous operations (fetching, parsing) must be handled correctly in the main process to avoid blocking the application.
+*   Asynchronous operations (fetching, parsing, update check) must be handled correctly in the main process to avoid blocking the application.
 *   The manual CSS generation process is a workaround; resolving the underlying build tool execution issue would be ideal for easier maintenance.